whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 As any doctor knows, treating a symptom will never actually lead to deep healing because the underlying disease persists.
 Widespread racism, sexism, greed, child abuse, pollution, and political corruption are merely _symptoms of the root cultural disease where a few people rule over the rest, and the public accepts their own submissive obedience as legitimate._ So long as activists treat these symptoms as separate problems, they will never go away.

 "Waking up" isn't just a process of learning about oppression.
 It's about finding your sense of dignity and deep self-respect, and helping others find theirs.
 It's about finding out what is the most meaningful path _for you_, and then walking it.
-It's about connecting with the Earth with like-minded people, remembering how to generously share and receive, and building the internal strength to come to others' aid when they need you.
+It's about connecting with the Earth with like-minded people, remembering how to generously share and receive, and building the spiritual strength to come to others' aid when they need you.
 It's about putting away your screens and books and feeling joy at experiencing life directly with all your senses wide awake.

 In other words, "waking up" is remembering how to give your deepest love.